LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

       .. warning::

-         Before calling :c:func:`IDAQuadSensInit`, the user must enable the sensitivites  by calling  :c:func:`IDASensInit`.
+         Before calling :c:func:`IDAQuadSensInit`, the user must enable the sensitivities  by calling  :c:func:`IDASensInit`.
 If an error occurred, :c:func:`IDAQuadSensInit` also sends an error message to the  error handler function.